EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 <pre>
 Managing projects is a challenging proposition.
 But if you put things in perspective, you will find that it can be simplified and rewarding.
 Try to keep the big picture in mind as you proceed through the project.
-Its easy to get drawn into the details of a project, and sometimes that is what is required.
+It's easy to get drawn into the details of a project, and sometimes that is what is required.
 However, if you have good resources available to you, it is up to you to put the areas of responsibility into the proper hands.
 Coming from developement, this will be a real temptation.
 But you have a new title now,